 - assistance getting to your seat

-If you’re bringing a wheelchair or mobility aid, let us know during the booking process.
-Tell us:
+If you’re bringing a wheelchair or mobility aid, let us know when you book:

-- whether your motorised wheelchair has a dry, gel, lithium ion or wet cell battery
+- if your motorised wheelchair has a dry, gel, lithium ion or wet cell battery; and

-- whether your wheelchair weighs more than 32kg and can’t stand in the upright position and operate in free wheel mode
+- if your wheelchair weighs more than 32kg, is unable to stand in the upright position and can’t operate in free wheel mode.

 Mobility aids and assistive devices